 employer’s liability claim, featuring a claim for psychiatric injury and career-long loss of earnings and pension (of over £650k) by a nurse an after assault by a patient.
 Settled for £200k shortly before the quantum trial.
 (Acting for the defendant).

 Tom has developed a niche practice in ‘cross-over’ clinical negligence claims involving sportspeople, both professionals and amateurs.
 Several cases have involved allegedly negligent orthopaedic or physiotherapy treatment.

-- Settlement, 2016: acting for the defendant physiotherapist (and former physiotherapist to the Great Britain Olympic Team) in an unusual negligence case.
-A keen amateur runner and cyclist alleged that he had sustained a chronic groin injury following an apparently uneventful physiotherapy consultation.
-The claim involved complex causation evidence from orthopaedic surgeons, pain management consultants, and psychiatrists.
+acting for the defendant physiotherapist (and former physiotherapist to the Great Britain Olympic Team) in an unusual negligence case, involving complex physiotherapy, orthopaedic, pain medicine and psychiatry evidence.
 The claimant had the benefit of leading counsel and QOCS protection.
 The claim settled for a global sum shortly before the High Court trial.

 Tom Gibson is regulated by the Bar Standards Board (BSB) and holds a current practising certificate.
 If you are not satisfied with the service provided, please click here.

 "He's bright, intelligent, user-friendly and responsive.
 He's always really well prepared and has a good knowledge of the law & he's just impressive all round."

 "Has an encyclopaedic understanding of the rules and how to apply them in practice to achieve the best strategic effect."